devanshithakar12/Azure-Vision-vs-GCP-Vision/README.md

 In this hack, we will explore the Vision API and its features.
 The one we will take a look at is "Detecting Faces".

 Steps
 * Click on the three lines to navigate to the drop down list.
 Click on APIs & Services -> Credentials.
 Click  + Create Credentials -> Service Account.
 Select a role -> Basic -> Owner.
-Once created, click on the service account url -> go to keys -> Add Key -> JSON.
+Once created, Click service account url -> Go to keys -> Add Key -> JSON.
 Save this file inside the directory.
 * Create a virtual env inside your preferred IDE.
 I am using VS Code.
 Once you are in the correct directory, opena terminal and run this command to create a virtual environment.
     * python -m venv gcpdemo
     * gcpdemo/Scripts/activate